tim-hardcastle/Pipefish/source/service/README.md

 (C) The vm, as implemented by the `vm`, `descriptors`, `iohandler`, `operations`, `snap`, and `SQL` files.

 Obviously (A) has to be able to see (B) and (B) has to be able to see (C).
 But also in order to make use of external services the VM needs to be able to see the compiler, and in order to launch needed external dependencies at runtime the compiler needs to be able to see the initializer.
-Hence this tangled web.
+Hence the tangled web.

 ## Notes on the vm.